Spotlight Episodes

 May marks Rail Month, a celebration of train travel and the growing demand for more relaxed, immersive ways to explore the world.
 With 31 days of festivities, including Rail Week (May 11–17), there’s no better time to spotlight why rail is having a global resurgence.

-In this first episode of our 3-part Rail series, we sit down with Railbookers leaders Jim Marini (SVP, Strategic Partnerships) and Matt Foy (Senior Director, Rail and Transportation) to unpack why train travel is booming again—and why the best rail vacations make the journey just as meaningful as the destination.
+In this first episode of our 3-part Rail series, Dan sits down with Railbookers leaders Jim Marini (SVP, Strategic Partnerships) and Matt Foy (Senior Director, Rail and Transportation) to unpack why train travel is booming again—and why the best rail vacations make the journey just as meaningful as the destination.
 The clouds may look the same on every flight, but rail offers a front-row seat to the world.
 If you’ve ever wanted a trip that feels smoother, more scenic, and less rushed, this conversation is your roadmap.

 The most stressful part of a trip often isn’t the flight or the hotel, it’s everything in between.
 After a long journey, you arrive tired, navigating a new place, juggling luggage, and trying to figure out how to get from point A to point B. That “simple transfer” can quickly become overwhelming and often sets the tone for the entire trip.
 That’s why we sat down with Alexandra Mamrillova, Chief Commercial Officer, Daytrip, to explore how private ground transportation is reshaping the travel experience.